Samir-Shedge/ml-project-premium-prediction/README.md

 3. Run the notebook to train and test the model

 ## 🔹 Dataset
-The dataset used is publicly available (mention source if applicable) and contains demographic and health-related information to estimate insurance premiums.
+The dataset used is publicly available and contains demographic and health-related information to estimate insurance premiums.

 🚀 **Contributions & feedback are welcome!**